Enzyme Catalysis and Regulation

 Enzyme Structure and Function

-Enzymes are composed of amino acid chains folded into specific shapes, forming active sites that bind to reaction substrates.
-The shape of the active site determines the substrate specificity of the enzyme.
+Enzymes are composed of amino acid chains folded into specific three-dimensional shapes, forming active sites that bind to reaction substrates.
+The shape and chemical properties of the active site determine the substrate specificity of the enzyme.
+The enzyme-substrate interaction often involves non-covalent forces such as hydrogen bonds, van der Waals forces, and hydrophobic interactions.

 Catalysis Mechanisms